-Regardless of your situation right now, it’s important to keep yourself and others healthy by following best practices.
-But beyond that, how should you spend your time?
+Regardless of your situation right now, it’s important to keep yourself healthy by creating social connections to prevent social isolation and loneliness.
+But how do we do that?

-Doing activities that are meaningful and enjoyable is key to remaining calm and stress-free during this time.
-We’ve collected 11 ideas for things you can do indoors, whether you live alone or with a spouse.
+Doing activities that are meaningful and enjoyable is key to remaining calm and staying connected to others.
+We’ve collected 12 ideas for things you can do indoors, whether you live alone or with a spouse.
 Try one or two today and see what you think!

 - Read or listen to a book

 - Set up a video call with loved ones

 - Practice a hobby